 - You’ll see a prompt related to USB debugging appear on your smartphone.
 Choose Always allow from this computer and tap okay.

 - The next step on your PC and the website will be to choose your phone again and then select the desired Android software you’d like to install.
-Choose Android 13 Beta 3 and then choose install build.
+Choose the latest stable version of Android 13 and then choose install build.

 - You’ll then be presented with a warning that your phone will be factory reset.
 Tap confirm and the process will begin.
 Your phone’s bootloader will also be unlocked if it hasn’t been unlocked before.
 You’ll need to use the volume and power keys to unlock the bootloader when prompted.

 - Once this is done, the Android 13 software will be downloaded to your computer and automatically installed on your phone.
 You don’t need to interact with your phone during this time.
 Your PC’s USB connected/disconnected chimes will sound several times during this process — that’s normal.